mickfuzz/phd4/_posts/thesis_chapters/archive/2023-5-4-Process-Design.md

 https://drive.google.com/drive/u/1/folders/1D-VhVj-NgN3qgk3YEx4HZEozf_1UOGtE
  -->

-### Contextual factors from practitioner perspective influencing design
+## Contextual factors from practitioner perspective influencing design in this area

+### Recap of contextual factors (also in introduction)

+These contextual factors are part of the Comm

 **Recap of context and specifics of designing for informal learning**

+- Teaching technology, computing, empowerment, creativity
 - design based experiments - some factors
 - informal learning - recap rogoff and similar - issues of designing for informal settings